Stephen J. Cannell: Distribution

 Cannell sold his company in March 1995 to New World Communications for $30 million and News Corporation acquired New World in 1996.
-However, two of Cannell's series, The A-Team and Hunter are controlled by two other studios: Universal Television for the former and Sony Pictures Television for the latter and weren't part of the deal.
+However, two of Cannell's series, The A-Team and Hunter are controlled by two other studios: Universal Television for the former and Sony Pictures Television for the latter and were not part of the deal.
 Also part of the deal, Cannell would pay Fox for international and domestic sales for his series.
 On May 4, 1998, Cannell reacquired his library from Fox.

 On January 24, 2006, The Carsey-Werner Company acquired distribution rights to Cannell's library.

 In March 2020, the Cannell estate signed a worldwide distribution deal with Shout!
 Factory.